kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 ### Goals

-- Provide a declarative per-VPA field that delays all actuation — evictions, in-place resizes, and admission-time injection into newly created pods — for a configurable duration after VPA creation.
+- Provide a declarative per-VPA field that delays actuation of recommendations — evictions, in-place resizes, and admission-time injection into newly created pods — for a configurable duration after VPA creation.
+CPU Startup Boost is not delayed (see [Interaction with CPU Startup Boost](#interaction-with-cpu-startup-boost)).
 - Keep the Recommender's behaviour unchanged: recommendations are still computed and published to `status.recommendation` during the window, so operators can inspect them.
 - Work uniformly across `Recreate`, `InPlaceOrRecreate`, `InPlace`, and `Initial`.
-- Require no status writes and no PATCH-blocking admission validation in v1: the gate is a pure function of `CreationTimestamp` and the current spec value.
 - Surface the gate state through both a status condition (`InitialDelayActive`) and a Prometheus gauge (`vpa_initial_delay_active`), so operators and dashboards can see when a VPA is gated without inspecting `spec`.

 ### Non-Goals